interactivetech/pdk-llm-rag-app/README.md

 So we will use `10.182.1.51` for TitanML deployment, and `10.182.1.54` for the user interface deployment.

-Clean up pods and svcs
+Clean up pods and svcs by running the command:

 ```bash
 kubectl delete pod/jupyter1 && kubectl delete pod/jupyter2 && kubectl delete svc/jupyter1 && kubectl delete svc/jupyter2